d-morrison/IntroStatActivities/_book/07-A09-inference-1cat_test-theory.md

-## Activity 7A:  Handedness of Male Boxers --- Theory-based Methods
+## Activity 7A:  Handedness of Male Boxers --- Theory-based Hypothesis Test

 \setstretch{1}